-Trade and other payables are initially measured at fair value and subsequently measured at amortised cost, using the effective interest method.
+Bank borrowings, trade and other payables and related party balances are initially measured at fair value, and subsequently measured at amortised cost, using the effective interest method.

-Dividend distributions to shareholders are included in current financial liabilities when the dividends are declared and payable.
+Dividend distributions to shareholders, if any, are included in current financial liabilities when the dividends are payable.